 No two months are the same.
 You may print a lot one month and almost none the month after.
 Consider, for example, periods with many (school) reports or holiday photos that have to be printed.
 Or imagine that you print a report with the wrong printer settings and must reprint it.
-Those pages will still count towards your quota, eventually meaning you’ll have to pay extra.
-This irregularity can cause you to end up losing more money in the long-term compared to purchasing your own ink once these cartridges run out.
+Those pages will still count towards your quota, meaning you’ll eventually have to pay extra.
+This irregularity can cause you to end up losing more money in the long-term compared to purchasing your own ink once you run out.

-Cost per page add up to 6 cents, and 10 cents if you are past your page limit.
-A small print, such as a few labels or a small email, costs just as much as a full-coloured photo print.
+Cost per page adds up to 6 cents, and 10 cents if you are past your page limit.
+A small print, such as a few labels or a short email, costs just as much as a full-coloured photo print.
 Concert tickets and cooking recipes that are accidentally printed with an extra blank page also count towards your quota within the HP Instant Ink subscription.
 All these pages add up, so you’re basically throwing away money.

 Long delivery times

-That is a shocker, because most (web) shops deliver much faster.
+This a shocker, because most (web) shops deliver much faster.
 At Inktweb.nl you usually receive the cartridges the next working day! (within the Netherlands only)

-“Can’t I just buy a supply of cartridges so that I never run out of ink?”
+“Well, can’t I just buy a supply of cartridges so that I never run out of ink?”

+Good question!
 With this in mind we immediately arrive at the next disadvantage:

 It is not possible to use non-Instant Ink cartridges

 If you have a subscription, your printer does not accept other HP ink cartridges in combination with Instant Ink cartridges.
 As a result, it is not possible to install your own cartridges next to the Instant Ink cartridges.
 This means you must remove all Instant Ink printer cartridges before you continue printing.
-This way, you also pay double for printing: The Instant Ink subscription and self-purchased ink.
+This way, you also pay double for printing: the Instant Ink subscription and self-purchased ink.